miyako/wak-tutorial-2014-12-12/README.md

 product.user = ds.User(1).id;//GOOD
 ```
 ---
-It is good practice to update the page after login, and clear it after logout.
+It is good practice to update the page after login, and clear the cache after logout.

 ```
 login1.logout = function login1_logout (event)